 Google app support

 Now that Google is establishing itself as Fitbit’s owner, we’d like to see some more of the company’s features on the Charge 6.
-Google Maps navigation support would likely make it the cheapest new tracker with this feature.
+Google Maps turn-by-turn navigation support would likely make it the cheapest new tracker with this feature.
 Adding Google Assistant for on-the-fly queries, Google Wallet for payments, and Google Home controls for smart home commands would sweeten the deal.

 It seems unlikely we’ll get Assistant support on the Charge 6 when the Sense 2 and Versa 4 did not.
 However, it would give the Charge 6 some welcome Pixel Watch-like utility.

 That’s everything we want to see from the Fitbit Charge 6.
 Which features do you hope for most?
 Let us know by voting in the poll below.